 Meanwhile, Royal Suite is an impressive stately procession of rooms spread across the entire riverside area of the fifth floor – complete with extraordinary views over the River Thames.

 The Savoy is a stunning destination for food lovers and drink connoisseurs alike.
 Housed within the hotel, you’ll discover a choice of seven restaurants and bars, with something to suit every taste.
-Kaspar’s Seafood Bar and Grill presents an informal all-day dining experience in an elegant 1920s-style setting, complete with a sushi-bar.
+Kaspar’s at The Savoy presents an informal all-day dining experience in an elegant 1920s-style setting, complete with an oyster bar.
 A lively atmosphere makes this the perfect spot for breakfast, Sunday brunch, relaxed lunches, afternoon drinks and leisurely late night dining, while you look out over the River Thames.

 Gordon Ramsay’s Savoy Grill presents a classic British grill menu with a French touch, while Simpson’s-in-the-Strand and Knight’s Bar remain steadfastly at the top of every Londoner’s list for the best roast dinner in the city and a sense of fabulous British tradition.

 The most favoured of British traditions, afternoon tea, is most popular in the pretty Thames Foyer, with finger sandwiches and exquisite pastries, while Savoy Tea sells the hotel’s own teas and tea accessories.
-Melba, a gourmet store at the corner of Savoy Court, offers a selection of pastries, sandwiches, signature éclairs and hot and cold beverages to go.
-And as day becomes night, the award winning Beaufort Bar provides a theatrical setting for champagne, cocktails and cabaret, while the American Bar, with its reputation as one of the world’s best hotel bars, harks back to the golden age of cocktails in the 1920s.
+And as day becomes night, the award winning Beaufort Bar provides a theatrical setting for champagne and cocktails, while the American Bar, with its reputation as one of the world’s best bars, harks back to the golden age of cocktails in the 1920s.

 - Butler service